JoseACuesta/real_time_traffic_analysis_of_Madrid/README.md

 # Quick Start

-The files required to run this project can be found in the following [GitHub repository](https://github.com/JoseACuesta/TFM_data.git)
+The .parquet and .csv files required to run this project can be found in the following [GitHub repository](https://github.com/JoseACuesta/TFM_data.git)

 The README.md file specifies the directory in which each file should be located.